Miniature Gardening 101: The Dirt

 What is the difference between soil and dirt?

 Soil is alive.
 Dirt is dead.
 You can see the difference.
 Soil is dark, rich and full of organic matter.
-Dirt is the lifeless, gray sandy stuff between the cracks in the sidewalk.
+Dirt is the lifeless, gray, sandy powdery dirt like the stuff you see between the cracks in the sidewalk.

 Can I use the soil from my garden in my container?

-Conifers and most of our miniature garden trees like a bit of air around their roots.
-If the regular potting mix does not contain enough drainage material like vermiculite or perlite, you may need to add some.
-(Look for a heavily peppered mix, like a peppered steak.)
-Providing a good mix of well-draining soil now, will help keep your miniature garden together for years.
+But if the regular potting mix does not contain enough drainage material, like vermiculite or perlite, you may need to add some.
+Look for a heavily peppered mix of perlite or vermiculite throughout the soil, like a peppered steak.
+Providing a good mix of well-draining soil before you plant, will help keep your miniature garden together for years.

 Note that conifers planted in the ground will not need any fertilizer, they have the ability to find their own nutrients if your garden soil has a good mix of compost.